1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Non-profit organizations in Maine conducting humanities programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations in Maine conducting humanities programs.
+Confirm the full requirements in the official notice before applying.